 Let’s zip through the rest fairly quickly and save bandwidth.
 Australia was (and still is) a welcoming and generous country, like the USA, for those immigrants willing to work hard.
 I did a stint as a logger in the karri forests and from there – just by way of a change – as a window dresser for a department store; then, once again, as a photographer in an advertising agency.

 Four years later, and with the IRA terrorists murdering people in Britain I returned home and signed up for the British army.
-I was twenty-six – the extreme age limit.
+I was twenty-six – the extreme age limit at that time.
+And 26-year-olds then were not what they are today.
+Being reasonably fit counted for nothing.
+Drinking and smoking accounted for most energy being expended.
 For once in my life I was too old.
 For some crazy reason I thought I was fit enough to tackle the selection course for the Paras.
 I somehow managed to stagger through the training and after some time in the battalion I joined Patrol Company and the Reconnaissance Platoon.

 During those years I wrote every night and every weekend after work.
 There were no “how to” books or writing courses – you couldn’t even get your hands on a script to see how it was formatted.
-But, after having many radio plays and serials broadcast I created and wrote multi-stranded television series.
-Finally, back to the UK in the mid 90s, I wrote movie and television scripts - notably for A Touch of Frost.
+But, after having hundreds of radio plays and serials broadcast I created and wrote multi-stranded television series.
+Finally, I moved back to the UK in the mid-90s, I wrote movie and television scripts - notably for A Touch of Frost.

 Fast forwarding a few more years brings me to sitting at this desk, writing these words.
-Nine novels published and another in the pipeline.
+Thirteen novels published and another two in the pipeline.

 Looking over this it feels as though a few lifetimes have been compressed into a short space of time.